dojo-java-programming/cargo-robot/README.md

 ## TestNG

 This project uses [TestNG](http://testng.org) as Unit Testing library.

+## Maven Modules

+- `cargo-robot-computer`
+  The Computer must be programmed with the *Cargo Robot Language*
+  The Computer sends Cargo Robot Commands to the Cargo Robot Simulator
+- `cargo-robot-core`
+  Core module containing the Cargo Robot Simulator
+- `cargo-robot-cucumber`
+  Functional features in form of scenarios
+  For functional testing using [Behavior-Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development)
+- `cargo-robot-language`
+  Cargo Robot Language written in [ANTLR](https://www.antlr.org/) v4
+  Should be used to program the Cargo Robot Computer